-EMPHASIS: Fine Arts DEGREE: Associate in Arts
+Emphasis: Fine Arts Degree: Associate in Arts Total Credits: 93

-PURPOSE: The Associate in Arts degree with a Fine Arts emphasis is for students interested in transferring to a four-year college or university to complete a bachelor's degree with a major in art.

-As well as providing a basic liberal arts foundation, this program provides a solid base in studio art and art history which is essential for those interested in entering a variety of art professions.
+PURPOSE: The Associate in Arts degree with a Fine Arts emphasis is for students who are interested in transferring to a four-year college or university to complete a bachelor's degree with a major in art.
+As well as providing a basic liberal arts foundation, this program gives the student a solid base in studio art and art history which is essential for those interested in entering a variety of art professions.